Adau Mornyang

-Adau Mornyang (born 1994) is a Top Australian model, and beauty pageant finalist.
+Adau Mornyang (born 1994) is an Australian model, and beauty pageant finalist.
 She has become an advocate against rape victim/blaming culture, particularly in Sudanese communities.
 She spoke out on Facebook about her assault that occurred at age 17 in Adelaide which attracted national media coverage and international on the issue, since then she has spoken of other issues which made news.
 She made headlines in 2019 after getting arrested in the United States for assaulting a flight attendant on a flight from Australia, for reach she received probation and community service hours.
-After handing down the verdict the judge told Adau he wanted her to have a wonderful life.
+After handing down the verdict, the judge told Adau he wanted her to have a wonderful life.

 Miss World Australia Finalist

 Mornyang competed for the Miss World Australia 2017 title at the Rendezvous Hotel against 30 other contenders, there she progressed to the final eight, Mornyang vowed to use the Miss world platform to inspire people and speak out against rape in communities which sweep the criminal acts under the rug.